News & Insights

 Examining the Ethical Issues

-Given how quickly neurotechnology innovation is occurring, it is vital that society takes a close look at the validity of claims made by companies who are selling wearable brain devices directly to consumers, says Judy Illes, professor of neurology and Canada Research Chair in Neuroethics at the University of British Columbia and a member of the Dana Alliance for Brain Initiatives.
+Given how quickly neurotechnology innovation is occurring, it is vital that society takes a close look at the validity of claims made by companies who are selling wearable brain devices directly to consumers, says Judy Illes, professor of neurology and Canada Research Chair in Neuroethics at the University of British Columbia.

 To see whether or not they were ethically and accurately educating consumers about the potential benefits and harms of these products, Illes and a team of neuroethicists examined 41 wearable brain devices currently for sale, not to evaluate their effectiveness but rather to better understand how they were being marketed and sold.
 Their results were published in the May 22, 2019, issue of Neuron.